oerdnj/dp2025/main.typ

 == Domain Name System

-The Domain Name System (DNS) is one of the most important parts of the modern Internet, which is the key to changing domain names to IP addresses that devices understand.
-This is a de-centralized, hierarchical and very much like an encyclopedia, a distributed database system that was created in 1983 to overcome the scalability issues of the original HOSTS.TXT file system and has become a very important part of the architecture of the internet to map domain names to different types of resources.
+The Domain Name System (DNS) is one of the most important parts of the modern Internet, which is the key to translating domain names to IP addresses that computers understand.
+This is a de-centralized, hierarchical, and a distributed database system that was created in 1983 to overcome the scalability issues of the original HOSTS.TXT file system.
+DNS has become a very important part of the architecture of the Internet to map domain names to different types of resources.

 In simplest terms, DNS is a translator; it converts domain names, such as _example.com_ into numbers like `192.0.2.1` that computers can recognize and use to identify and communicate with other devices on the Internet.
-This is what is known as an abstraction, where the user can use easily memorable domain names and the internal system takes care of the network addressing.esides the straight forward name-to-IP address lookup, DNS supports numerous other resource records including MX records for mailing purposes, TXT records for domain verification and SRV records for service location.
+This is an abstraction, where the user can use easily memorable domain names and the internal system takes care of the network addressing.
+Besides the straight forward name-to-IP address lookup, DNS supports numerous other resource records including MX records for mailing purposes, TXT records for domain verification and SRV records for service location.

-The Domain Name System is a hierarchical structure with the root domain (_._) at the top, then the Top Level Domains (TLDs), the generic TLDs (gTLDs) such as _.com_, _.org_, the country code TLDs (ccTLDs) such as _.uk_ or _.cz_, sponsored TLDs (sTLDs) for particular purposes like _.cat_ (not the animals, but the top-level domain for the Catalan linguistic and cultural community), _.edu_ (for Institutions of higher learning in the US) or .aero (for members of the air transport industry), and in the ICANN era, the newTLDs or the new top-level domains for people who have enough funds.
+The Domain Name System is a hierarchical structure with the root domain (_._) at the top, then the Top Level Domains (TLDs), the generic TLDs (gTLDs) such as _.com_, _.org_, the country code TLDs (ccTLDs) such as _.uk_ or _.cz_, sponsored TLDs (sTLDs) for particular purposes like _.cat_ (not the animals, but the top-level domain for the Catalan linguistic and cultural community), _.edu_ (for Institutions of higher learning in the US) or _.aero_ (for members of the air transport industry), and in the ICANN era, the newTLDs or the new top-level domains for people who have enough money to spare.
 This hierarchical structure helps in the assignment of different parts of the DNS tree to different entities thereby enhancing the control of administration while at the same time enhancing the connectivity of the system.
-For instance, while ICANN has the responsibility of the root zone, other organizations can manage their domains independently within the system, which makes the system very flexible and easy to administer.
+For instance, while ICANN has the responsibility of the root zone, other organizations can manage their domains independently within the system, which makes the system very flexible, resilient, robust, and easy to administer.

 The hierarchical and distributed nature of DNS has several consequences in several areas as shown below; The distribution of authority also has a tendency of eliminating single points of failure as each zone cane handled by several servers.
 The second is the caching system at different levels of the DNS which reduces the burden of the network and increases the rate of response to queries by storing frequently sought after records closer to the user.
 The third is the delegation model, which helps in management of regions while at the same time providing a clear chain of authority from the root servers, all the way to the individual domain records, globally.